-Your organization has decided to build an app, but you don’t know whether you want to outsource development to a mobile app agency or build your own app internally.
+Your organization has decided to build an app, but you don’t know whether you want to outsource app development or build your own app internally.
 You’re stuck asking a question companies have pondered time and time again:

 Who’s going to design, develop and launch our app?